 Sure, for a platform like PhonePe, it makes for an easy product to sell, without having to offer personal advisory services.
 But, unfortunately, what is good for them is not good for you.

 For you, it means lack of flexibility and options.
 Initially, it may mean that you have a ‘fire and forget’ investment.
 But over time, you will realize that you are stuck with a single fund house to manage your portfolio and a set of funds over which you don’t have any control.
 And you will always be wondering about the biases that the fund house has for its own funds.
 All in all, not the best way to go about investing for the long term.

 When you invest in a mutual fund, you incur a cost – an expense ratio – that goes to the AMC for the fund management.
 That is a fair price to pay for the convenience of investing and for the fund manager’s expertise.

 Read this primer on Expense Ratio Mutual Fund to know more about the expense ratio.

 But when you invest in these Super funds, you not only pay this cost, but also two other costs.
 Your total cost is not just ‘x’, but ‘x+y+z’.

 - You pay an extra cost for the Fund of fund’s expense ratio.
 In the case of these funds, they range from 0.31% to 0.46%.

 - That is, if you go with the ‘direct’ plan variation of these funds.
 With PhonePe, you will be investing in their regular plans.
 This cost ranges between 0.85%-1.1%

 It is really unconscionable to pay these extra amounts for investing.
 When an entity sells regular plans, they are supposed to provide advisory and customized fund recommendations.
 PhonePe does neither and just for offering a FoF on its platform, it charges investors a cool 0.75% extra!

-And that comes directly from your investment!
+And that comes directly from your online mutual fund investment!
 As good a reason to avoid these funds as any!